balusena/kubernetes-for-devops/14-Kubernetes Advanced Scheduling/Kubernetes Advanced Scheduling.md

 we used `IgnoreDuringExecution`, meaning the labels are ignored once the pods are running.
 Instead of just `requiredDuringScheduling`, we can also use `preferredDuringScheduling` or even combine both in `nodeAffinity`.

-2. **Preferred During Scheduling, Ignore During Execution**:
+#### 2.Preferred During Scheduling, Ignore During Execution:
 This type of affinity expresses a preference for certain nodes during pod scheduling.
 However, it does not strictly enforce this preference.
 If the preferred conditions are not met, the pod can still be scheduled on other nodes.
 Like the required type, this does not impact the pod during execution.

 Let's consider we have four nodes with specific labels, and we're using `preferredDuringScheduling` for node affinity.
 Here, we're setting preferences among the nodes.
 In this example, we prefer nodes with the label `region: us-east-1`